Muscle Meat

 Cook to avoid thiaminase (poach, steam or bake)

-- Clams – cooked
+- Clams – (feed with caution)

-- Green Lipped Mussels (great for glucosamine)
+- Green Lipped Mussels (feed with caution)

 Raw Meaty Bones